eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 However there are additional aspects to be considered, specific for payment/PSD2 context.

 The following chapters provide consideration on potential additional requirements.
-For each the general question apply:
+For each, the general question applies:

 _**Question 2: Which of the following requirements should turn into HLRs?**_